garretchristensen/BestPracticesManual/Manual.md

 #### Nuremberg

 Nazi German doctors conducted horrible experiments on subjects during WWII.
-The ‚ÄúDoctor‚Äôs Trial‚Äù (USA v.
+The "Doctor's Trial" (USA v.
 Karl Brandt, et al.) tried 23 defendants, and the verdict included the following ten principles, which although never entered as formal regulations in either Germany or the USA, became widely accepted.